hassan5585/Entain/README.md

 ## Navigation

 Navigation is done through compose-navigation library.
 Each `ui` module is supposed to provide their navGraph into a set through dagger.
-The set is then looped through an loaded in the `app` module.
+The set is then looped through and loaded in the `app` module.
 For an example, please see `RaceUiActivityModule`

 ## Code structure